27 Greatest Movies That Were Books First

 21. Little Women by Louisa May Alcott

-Book Release Date: Sept.
+Book release date: Sept.
 30, 1868

-Movie Release Date: Dec.
+Movie release date: Dec.
 25, 2019 (most recent)

-Goodreads Score: 4.08
+Goodreads score: 4.08

-Rotten Tomatoes’ Audience Score: 81.4 (average for all five movies)
+Rotten Tomatoes Audience Score: 81.4 (average for all five movies)

-Combined Score: 85.48
+Combined score: 85.48

 “Little Women” has entertained readers for generations with the timeless themes of love, death, war and family conflict.
 It follows the four Marsh sisters who struggle to survive during 19th-century New England.
 Alcott based the novel on her own experiences that were similar to the lead character, tomboy and author-to-be Jo.
 Fun fact: Alcott’s father ran in the same circles of great American authors Henry David Thoreau and Ralph Waldo Emerson.